obarthel/amiga-smbfs/README.md

 The file server which the **smbfs** program connects to may not share the exact system time with your Amiga.
 Typically, it will expect file and drawer modification time information to be recorded in Universally Coordinated Time (UTC), rather than your local time zone (and the effects of daylight savings time).

 You can, and should tell the **smbfs** program how far the local Amiga time deviates from UTC.
-By default the **smbfs** program will try to use the time zone information configured in the "Locale" preferences.
+By default, the **smbfs** program will try to use the time zone information configured in the "Locale" preferences.
 This may not be sufficient, or even the wrong choice.

 #### 5.5.1. `TZ=TIMEZONEOFFSET/N/K`

-By default the file system will use the current Locale settings to translate between the local time and the time used by the file server.
+By default, the file system will use the current Locale settings to translate between the local time and the time used by the file server.

 For some configurations, however, this is impractical since the server's time zone is not configured properly.
-For these rare cases you may want to hard code a certain time zone offset using the `TIMEZONEOFFSET` option.
+For these rare cases, you may want to hard-code a certain time zone offset using the `TIMEZONEOFFSET` option.

 You need to provide the number of minutes to subtract from the local time in order to translate it into the corresponding UTC value.
-For example, in central Europe using CET, you would use `TZ=60` since CET is one hour ahead of UTC.
+For example, in Central Europe using CET, you would use `TZ=60` since CET is one hour ahead of UTC.

 If you use the `TIMEZONEOFFSET` option, then the **smbfs** program will ignore the time zone information configured in the "Locale" preferences.